UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "refugee$" OR "displaced person$" OR "displaced people" OR "stateless person$" OR "stateless people" OR "returnee$"
   OR "asylum seek*" OR "people seeking asylum"
-  OR "cultural integration" OR "language barrier$" OR "multicultural" )
+  OR "cultural integration" OR "language barrier$" OR "multicultural*" )
 ```